moznion/boson/README.md

         HTTP timeout for webhook request (default 0, i.e. no-timeout) -url string
         URL for webhook endpoint.
-It replaces "{{ line }}" token with got line string
+It replaces "{{ line }}" token with got line string -url-encode-body
+        Encode the body of webhook request with url (percent) encoding; for "application/x-www-form-urlencoded"
 ```

 ### Example: Send every line to the webhook endpoint